How to Ace your Studies with Handwritten Digital Flashcards

 This ‘transfer’ process of reviewing your notes, and creating the cards is a valuable part of the learning process.

 But in the spirit of this being a non-biased article we also want to let you know that other apps for creating flashcards include the Quizlet app (from Quizlet Inc) and Anki (various creators).
-These are both relatively simple apps to create simple short flashcards, and are good if you don't want to create advanced flashcards, like you can do on NoteDex.
+These are both relatively simple apps to create simple short flashcards, and are good if you don't want to create advanced flashcards with handwriting, like you can do on NoteDex.
 These apps do also have a variety of study modes and give some offline access.
 Many people love Quizlet and Anki.
 Do check them out.

 With the NoteDex flashcard app you can organize your flashcards into Stacks, and even in Groups within Stacks, something you can’t really do with many other note taking programs.
 This will help you to organize your flashcards better.
 And the best thing?
 You can make as many flash cards as you like.
 Unlimited flashcards (also called index cards) that look better than the real thing!
 Be creative, it helps learning.
 But keep them SIMPLE.
 There is a great article on the web by Thomas Frank which I highly recommend you watch ‘8 Better Ways to Make and Study Flashcards’.
 One thing Thomas highlights is the power of using pictures along with the word/concept you are learning.
 It’s a great article — do read it!